CodeAtCode/Woocommerce-Taxonomy-Report/README.txt

 = Where can I add Brands and/or Vendors taxonomies to WooCommerce? =

 Under the Integration Tab, in the WooCommerce Settings Panel, select taxonomies you need to add to your store and save.
+For multiselect just keep pressing ctrl while you are selecting more than one taxonomy.

 == Screenshots ==